siddhiwanzkhade/Adaptive-VisualTokens-/README.md

 QLoRA recovered some quality, but it did not improve inference speed.
 Its apparent latency improvement came from generating shorter answers rather than faster decoding.

-### Experiment 2 — Batched Inference
+### Experiment 2 — Batched Inference Optimization with Adaptive Visual Tokens

-Full-token and adaptive-token inference were compared at batch sizes 1, 2, and 4.
+Compared full-token inference with adaptive-token inference at batch sizes 1, 2, and 4 using the same model and generation settings.

 | Batch | Adaptive Tokens | Token Reduction | Latency Change | Throughput Change | Memory Change |
 |---:|---:|---:|---:|---:|---:|